dotnet-websharper/mathjs/doc/Math.md

 ## Complex number

 Just like BigInteger, Complex is a member of System.Numerics too, but JavaScript does not support them.
-The Complex type got a new contructor too:
+The Complex type got a new constructor too:

     open System.Numerics
     open WebSharper.MathJS